-Policy-Based Adaptive Radio (PBAR) systems implementing Dynamic, Adaptive Spectrum Management (DASM) will bring new challenges to regulators who must qualify and manage them.
+This paper evaluates the requirements and attending challenges faced by regulatory conformity assessment systems when qualifying and then managing policy-based adaptive radio systems.
 Conformity assessment is the process by which a product or system is confirmed as meeting requirements.
 Regulatory agencies are required to protect some public interest.
-They protect the public interest by using an assessment system to assure that a product or service meets a set of defined requirements.
-Typically these conformity assessment systems are implemented using ISO guidelines, with appropriate adaptations to the needs of the agency.
-PBAR and DASM bring formidable challenge to the regulator responsible for qualifying them.
+They protect the public interest by assuring that a product or service meets a set of defined requirements.
+Regulatory agencies utilize conformity assessment systems to carry out their mandates.
+Typically these systems are implemented using relevant ISO guidelines, with appropriate adaptations to the needs of the agency.

 The technological innovation and flexibility of policy-based adaptive radio systems present particular challenges.
-Due to their dynamic and adaptive nature, design qualification (often called type acceptance) will be based on a probability of compliance rather than a fixed and proven determination.
-There are simply too many variables and potential operating states to measure the response to all possible scenarios and conditions.
-The full matrix of possible test conditions will have to be reduced to a sparse but testable matrix.
-Further, new tools for evaluation, field surveillance and field management will be required to assure that the public interest is protected from misuse of the adaptability of these new technologies.
+Due to their dynamic and adaptive nature design qualification, often called type acceptance, will be a based on a probability of compliance rather than a fixed and proven determination.
+There are simply too many variables and potential operating states to measure the entire matrix of input conditions to output performance.
+The full matrix of possibilities will have to be reduced to a sparse but testable matrix.
+Further new tools for evaluation, field surveillance and field management will be required by these new technologies.
+This paper reviews the system, per the ISO guidelines, identifies the requirements with their attending challenges and suggests possible approaches for a robust conformity Assessment System.